 Top International Airports in Nepal

-There are currently two international airports in Nepal, one is Tribhuvan International Airport (TIA) in Kathmandu and another one is Gautam Buddha International Airport (GBIA) in Lumbini.
+There are currently three international airports in Nepal, one is Tribhuvan International Airport (TIA) in Kathmandu, other is Pokhara International Airport (PIA), and another one is Gautam Buddha International Airport (GBIA) in Lumbini.

 TIA is the only airport that has regularly scheduled flights and is the hub for all international airlines operating in Nepal.

-GBIA is a new airport compared to TIA and is operating few international and domestic flights.
+GBIA is a new airport compared to TIA and operates a few international and domestic flights.